 Create a buzz.

-DU is working to improve the human condition and address the great issues of the day.
+DU is working to improve the human condition and address the great issues of today.
 Spread the word about the many ways DU and its people are making the world a better place.
 Encourage your audience to share ideas and get involved, and provide ways for them to participate.

 Share the DU network.

-Follow other DU social media accounts, and when you find interesting posts, repost or retweet them for your audience, including your own personal comments, whenever possible.
+Follow and engage with other official DU social media accounts.
+When you find interesting posts, repost or retweet them for your audience, including your own comments, whenever possible.

 Stay on topic.